-If you’ve been following me for a while you know my eight-year-old son has Celiac Disease and is therefor 100% gluten-free.
+If you’ve been following me for a while you know my eight-year-old son has Celiac Disease and is therefore 100% gluten-free.
 And that my sweet husband became gluten-free, too, to stand in solidarity with him.

 When my son was diagnosed close to three years ago, our house became pretty much totally gluten-free.